scottinp/SecretSanta/README.md

 How to use Discord Bot

 1. Extract all files into 1 folder
 2. Enter discord bot token into 'config.py'
+3. Edit 'ctx.message.author.id != YOUR USER ID:'
-3. Invite the bot to your server
+4. Invite the bot to your server
-4. Run 'main.py'
+5. Run 'main.py'
-5. Use bot using command prefix '!'
+6. Use bot using command prefix '!'